Indicio-tech/aries-acapy-cache-redis/README.md

 $ aca-py start --arg-file ./docker/default.yml --admin 0.0.0.0 3003 \
   -it http 0.0.0.0 3002 -e http://localhost:3002
 ```

+### Configuration
+Within the [default.yml](./docker/default.yml) file, all configuration for the
+Redis Base Cache Plugin resides within the `plugin-config-value` block.
+The
+configuration options are defined as follows:
+ - `redis_cache.connection` The host connection URI for the Redis server.
+A
+	 different DB can be selected by adding a `/0` or `/1` to the end of the URI
+	 - The URI may start with `rediss://` for SSL connections and `redis://` for
+		 non-SSL connections
+ - `redis_cache.max_connections` The maximum number of connections to Redis
+	 that the connection pool may allocate
+ - `redis_cache.credentials.username` Username for the Redis server (if not
+	 using the default user)
+ - `redis_cache.credentials.password` The password for the Redis server/user
+ - `redis_cache.ssl.cacerts` Path to the root CA information.
+Useful for when
+	 using self-signed certificates.

 ## Running The Integration Tests